"When moving closer, means running for the exit!"

-"Emotional distancing" is an all-too-common behavioural pattern which propels many people into counseling.
+"Emotional distancing" is an all-too-common behavioral pattern which propels many people into counseling.
 If you or your partner often withdraw from each other emotionally, it helps to understand that this reaction isn't always intentional.

-When we get overwhelmed from the demands of a relationship or other stressors we sometimes isolate ourselves emotionally.
+When we get overwhelmed from the demands of a relationship or other stressors we sometimes isolate emotionally.
 We might be physically present, but we remain emotionally absent.
 Other people may not notice, but those close to us can often sense when we're somewhere else.

 Unfortunately, one partner will ordinarily get defensive when his or her emotional absence is pointed out by the other.

 When there is a lack of self-awareness, he or she will likely respond with frustration, perhaps tinged with sarcasm by referring to their "physical" presence: "Well the last time I looked, I was right here."

 What's confusing for this couple is that emotional distancing doesn't occur only when there's conflict in the relationship.
 It can also emerge when partners move closer together.
 That is, as the relationship moves towards greater intimacy it can feel threatening or alarming for some people.
 (As Harriet Lerner1 might suggest, the "dance of intimacy" has begun!)

 Partners may not have memories to associate with their responses, but at some point they learned that emotional closeness with another is hypercoupled with enduring pain and/or loss.
 (See the Dance of Attunement to learn more.)